andreealalaaaa/ATAD/README.md

    Calls simpleArraySum to compute the sum of the array.
    The result is written to a file using the OUTPUT_PATH environment variable.

-3. Compare the Triplets problem - Easy - 0.5 points
+3. Compare the Triplets problem - Easy - 0.5 points - compareTheTriplets.rs
    https://www.hackerrank.com/challenges/compare-the-triplets/problem?isFullScreen=true
    compareTriplets Function:
    Takes two input arrays (a and b) representing the ratings of Alice and Bob.